Green Roof Retention / Evapotranspiration Modeler v1.0.1

 Select a location, then click "Let's model”.
-Then the Modeler will compare the performance of forty (40) common green roof profiles, using stochastic weather for the selected location.
-For more information, check click "How To Use the Modeler" above.
+Then the Modeler will compare the performance of sixty-four (64) common green roof profiles, using stochastic weather for the selected location.
+For more information, check click "How To Use the Retention Modeler" above.

-Purple-Roof's Green Roof Modeler uses stochastic weather, or weather data that is statistically likely for any given area, but which does not match any specific year.
+Purple-Roof's Green Roof Retention Modeler uses stochastic weather, or weather data that is statistically likely for any given area, but which does not match any specific year.
 We start historical weather data at an hourly timestep from Open Weather and process with our own algorithms that generally:

 As a final step, we review each data set before deploying to the modeler to ensure that the data reasonably represents weather for that location.
 Just below each model is a table summarizing statistics for the weather set shown, along with sources of information.